 1 female had her face repeatedly hacked with a shovel

 1 male stabbed on the gut with a gator jaw machete

 Starring: Junichi Kajioka, Steve Campbell, Mike Mitchell

-Ten years later, a Japanese man (Junichi Kajioka) travels to the same wilderness to paint in peace, not knowing he is stalked by a heavy-breathing prowler.
-It isn't long before a tranquilizer dart is shot at our painter, waking up hours later with his camping gear trashed and someone masked in gauze and decked in hunting gear intimidating him to a deadly cat-and-mouse chase.
+Ten years later, a Japanese man (Junichi Kajioka) travels to the same wilderness to paint in peace, not knowing he is stalked by a heavy-breathing prowler who soon proceeds to shoot him with a tranquilizer.
+Waking up hours later to find his camping gear trashed, the painter learns that this figure, masked in gauze and decked in hunting gear, has strung him into a deadly cat-and-mouse chase, whether he wants to or not.
 This is iteration two.

 Beautiful in a scenic sense and overly simple plot-wise, Dark Highlands (2018) is a survivalist thriller that, much as the case of films like P2 (2007), The Strangers (2008) and Hush (2016), took some cues from slasher movies and worked it around a plot that is essentially one overly long stalk-and-chase scene.
 What does set this film apart from most survivalist horror thrillers is that it's nearly devoid of speech, which meant Dark Highlands is the kind of film that demands full attention to be enjoyed as it heavily relies on visuals and a good set of scores to build tone and tells its story.

 The the casts' physical acting, from gestures to expressions, is what drives the movie around its steady yet creeping pace.
 One that note, Kajioka does a remarkable job in playing his character with realistic tire and desperation as their predicament increasingly becomes inescapable.
 The lack of name and backstory given to this character definitely made it easy for us to empathize with his plight, though I will admit the choice of making the antagonistic figure practically a slasher villain drops this movie a few points down into cheesier territories.